 If you have a location picked out, it can influence the type of restaurant concept you choose.
 For example, maybe you have a spot picked out on the coast and so, it would be a natural fit to feature fresh seafood.

-Franchises have a lot of perks: instant name recognition, ready-made menus, solid success rate.
+Franchises have a lot of perks from instant name recognition and ready-made menus to solid success rates.
 They can also be pricey.
 A McDonalds franchise costs around $300,000 minimum.
 Taco Bell requires a whopping $1.2 million, minimum!
-If you want to know more about buying a restaurant, check out this article, Most Popular Food Franchises and How Much They Cost by expert Don Daszkowski.

-I would caution you against building any kind of restaurant concept around current food trends (or fads, to be more precise).
+We would caution you against building any kind of restaurant concept around current food trends or fads.
 Trends, just like in fashion, come and go.
-Think back to the Nineties, when coffee houses were all the rage.
+Think back to the 1990s, when coffeehouses were all the rage.
 While Starbucks and Dunkin’ Donuts have both managed to keep coffee front and center as their main concept, few others have.
-Read more about spotting food trends and how to make them work for your restaurant concept.